-In this annual information form ("Annual Information Form" or "AIF"), references to the "Company", "Corporation", "Avicanna", "we", "us", or "its" are references to Avicanna Inc. References to "management" in this AIF mean the persons acting in the capacity of Avicanna's Chief Executive Officer, President, Chief Financial Officer, and President of Avicanna LATAM.
+In this annual information form ("Annual Information Form" or "AIF"), references to the "Company", "Corporation", "Avicanna", "we", "us", or "its" are references to Avicanna Inc. References to "management" in this AIF mean the persons acting in the capacity of Avicanna's Chief Executive Officer, Chief Financial Officer.
 Any statement in this AIF made by or on behalf of management are made in such person's capacities as officers of Avicanna and not in their personal capacities.